maniadel/hubiquitus4java/GETTING_STARTED.md

   }
 ```

-Now, create the class : `myfirstbot.java`

-In this class, you should instantiate the method: `startDataRetriever()`
+Now, create the class : `myfirstbot.java` where you will instantiate the method: `startDataRetriever()`

 In this method you have to ask the server to create a node where you will publish your retrieved data :